Awesome Instagrammable Places in San Diego California

 5. Balboa Park Casa Del Prado

 Right next to the Spanish Village Art Center, make your way to the Casa Del Prado Building.
-This is such a cool-looking Spanish Architecture building making it great for photos.
+This is such a cool-looking Spanish Architecture building making it a perfect addition to the Instagrammable places in San Diego.

 I would also recommend getting there early to avoid car traffic and having a wide-angle lens to get the building in the photo.